TheOdinProject/curriculum/javascript/react-js/inputs-and-lists.md

 };
 ```

 We assigned `task` to an empty string, this will be the state handling what we type in our input field.
 And `tasks` will initially be set to an empty array.
-Later we include all our tasks here.
+Later, we will include all of our tasks here.
-Also inside the render we destructured our state, in order to make our code look cleaner when using it.
+Also, inside the render function, we destructured our state in order to make our code look cleaner when using it.

-After that we render a form element, with an `input` and a `button` element.
-As I said, don't worry about all the `className="form-group"` ect. attributes.
-Just copy past them if you don't want to learn Bootstrap.
-What they do is just style our html.
-For example the `className="btn-primary"` that we added to our `button` element insures that our button will be displayed with a blue background.
+After that, we render a form element with an `input` and a `button` element.
+If you intend on styling the application, you can copy and paste the `className` provided or use your own!
+Using Bootstrap or CSS, in general, is solely to make your application look prettier.
+Refer to the [Bootstrap documentation](https://getbootstrap.com/docs/4.1/getting-started/introduction/), if you wish to know what the class names mean and do.

-Ok so far so good, let's have a look at our application.
-Run `npm start` in your terminal to see what we already got.
+Now, let's have a look at what our application. looks like.
+Run `npm start` in your terminal to open up the application in the browser.
 You should now see an input field with a label and a submit button.
-When you click the button nothing happens, the page only refreshes.
+When you click the button, nothing happens and the page only refreshes.

 Let's add some functionality to it.
 Go back to your `App.js` component and add the following two functions.
 Make sure to add those functions between your constructor and the render method.